Is There a Cure for Arthritis?

 Unfortunately, some people experience negative reactions to different medications and it is recommended you monitor your progress when on a new drug of any sort so you can inform your physician of any such nasty symptoms.

-Many people prefer a more natural approach to pain relief caused by arthritis so fish oil for rheumatoid arthritis might be something you would like to try before taking man-made drugs.
+Many people prefer a more natural approach to pain relief caused by arthritis so fish oil for rheumatoid arthritis might be something else you would like to try before taking man-made drugs.
 Personally, I prefer to eat fresh salmon three time a week – it gives you the best of both worlds as there are quite a number of dodgy fish oil capsules on the market these days.

 Methotrexate based drugs are a popular option used by doctors to treat and control arthritis.